wngaw/wngaw.github.io/_posts/2020-07-25-sequence-modelling-using-cnn-and-lstm.md

 image: "/images/inception_v3_architecture.png"
 ---

 Sequence data is everywhere.
 Some of the most obvious ones are time series and natural language data.
 Currently, almost all companies will have some sort of time series data.
 Increasingly, more companies are also gathering unstructured natural language data such as product reviews.
-At the same time, neural network is now one of the most popular algorithm to learn the behaviour of such seuqnce data.
-In this post we will explore more on how we can utilie CNN and LSTM for sequence modelling!
+At the same time, neural network is now one of the most popular algorithm to learn the behaviour of such sequence data.
+In this post I will explore more on how we can utilise CNN and LSTM for sequence modelling!

 {: class="table-of-content"}
 * TOC
 {:toc}

 ## What is Sequence Modelling?

 Sequence modelling is a technique where a neural network takes in a variable number of sequence data and output a variable number of predictions.
 The input is typically fed into a recurrent neural network (RNN).
 There are four main variants of sequence models, depending of the number of input and output data points.
 In the case where the input and output are both one data point, we call it a one-to-one sequence model, which is exactly the same as a normal feed-forward neural network.
 When input is a single data point and output is a variable number of data points, we call it one-to-many sequence model.
 When input is variable while output is one data point, we call it many-to-one sequence model.
-And finally, when both input and output are variable number of data points we call it many-to-many sequence model.
+Lastly, when both input and output are variable number of data points we call it many-to-many sequence model.
 In this post we will focus on many-to-one and many-to-many sequence models.

 > ✅ **In this post we will focus on many-to-one and many-to-many sequence models** <br />